ULL-ESIT-GRADOII-TFG/sourcefetch-tutorial/README.md

 ### The main file

 The main file is the entry-point to an Atom package.

-Atom knows where to find the main file from an entry in package.json:
+Atom knows where to find the main file from an entry in `package.json`:

 ```json
 "main": "./lib/sourcefetch",
 ```

-The file exports an object with lifecycle functions which Atom calls on certain events.
+The file exports an object with lifecycle functions which Atom calls on certain events:

 - **activate** is called when the package is initially loaded by Atom.
-This function is used to initialize objects such as user interface elements needed by the package, and to subscribe handler functions to package commands.
+  - This function is used to initialize objects such as user interface elements needed by the package, and to subscribe handler functions to package commands.
 - **deactivate** is called when the package is deactivated, for example, when the editor is closed or refreshed by the user.
-- **serialize** is called by Atom to allow you to save the state of the package between uses.
-The returned value is passed as an argument to activate when the package is next loaded by Atom.
+- **serialize** is called by Atom to allow you to save the state of the package between uses. i
+  - The returned value is passed as an argument to `activate` when the package is next loaded by Atom.

 We are going to rename our package command to `fetch`, and remove user interface elements we won’t be using.
-Update the file to match the version below:
+Update the file to match the version below (see it on branch [step-2]()):

 ```js
 'use babel';